Vladimir Brichta

 Paulo Vladimir Brichta (born 22 March 1976) is a Brazilian actor.

 Biography

-Paulo Vladimir Brichta was born in Diamantina, Minas Gerais but despite being born in Minas Gerais, he considers himself "an authentic Bahian", since he moved with his family to Bahia state at the age of four, after spending a season in Germany, where his father, Arno Brichta, has a PhD in Geology.
+Paulo Vladimir Brichta was born in Diamantina, Minas Gerais and grew up in Bahia where his family settled after returning from Germany when Brichta was four.
+Brichta was part of an amateur theater troupe associated with the Hilda Figueiredo school from an early age where he developed his penchant for performing arts.

-He loved the scenarios produced in the German school, and back to Salvador, Bahia, he enrolled in a school in the Bahia capital at the age of six, where he began to be part of the amateur theater group of the experimental school Hilda Figueiredo.

 Personal life

 He currently lives with his wife, actress Adriana Esteves, with their son, Vicente, his daughter Agnes and Felipe, the son of Adriana's first marriage, with Brazilian actor Marco Ricca.